cr1der/cr1der/README.md

 - 👋 Handshake Domains - Email :)
 -       -- Also personal goal for me is to learn and improve daily!!
 Always open to any and all suggestions..
 Cronstructive critism..
 And/or new business opportunies...
 -         ---- Lets make an app or chatbot  - lets partner up and become the next fruit ninjas!

+Prompt: rewrite to sound less Gheey and make more interesting and funny.